A DOOR LOCKED SHUT

 ONGOING

-THOUGHTS IN PROCESS:
+THOUGHTS IN TRANSIT:

 My window is an altar.